Gigi Hadid Lives Little To The Imagination In Plunging Dress During Fashion Show

 Last night ????✨ Photos and videos can’t do justice to what being in this space felt like.
 Magical @marcjacobs looks appearing out of pitch darkness was one of the most striking things I’ve ever witnessed. @themarcjacobs it will never stop being an honor to get to see you and your team work and to be a small part of your creations.
 Thank you for your kind heart and endless inspiration.
 I have so much gratitude and admiration for everyone who worked so hard to make every aspect of this show so special.
 Big love and huge thanks to @kegrand & @bitton ????✨

-And while her schedule has been incredibly hectic the past few days, Gigi also made a special appearance on Jimmy Fallon to celebrate the talk show host’s fifth year at the helm of the popular Tonight Show.
-As reported by the Daily Mail, she rocked a sleeveless black jumpsuit for her TV appearance, which she paired with some lime-green heels that really added a pop of color to the whole ensemble.
+And while her schedule has been incredibly hectic the past few days, Gigi also made a special appearance on Jimmy Fallon’s talk show to celebrate the host’s fifth year at the helm of the popular Tonight Show.
+As reported by the Daily Mail, she rocked a sleeveless black jumpsuit for her TV appearance, which she paired with some lime green heels that really added a pop of color to the whole ensemble.

-And to carry on with their tradition, Jimmy and Gigi enjoying hamburgers together, which they have been doing every time the model comes on a show for a few years now.
-Because they share a love for the meaty fast food item, the supermodel and the comedian have decided to try some of the best burgers in New York City every time they hang out together on air.
-They did it back in 2016 and 2017, and most recently, last October, when Gigi was on the show to talk about her FAO Schwarz toy uniform project.
+And to carry on with their tradition, Jimmy and Gigi enjoyed hamburgers together, which they have been doing every time the model comes on the show for a few years now.
+Because they share a love for the meaty fast-food item, the supermodel and the comedian have decided to try some of the best burgers in New York City every time they hang out together on air.
+They did it back in 2016 and 2017, and most recently last October when Gigi was on the show to talk about her FAO Schwarz toy uniform project.

 Other recent projects for the daughter of Yolanda and Mohammed Hadid include a Vogue photo shoot, a short film for Prada, and being on the cover of Elle magazine.